Easy, fast and delicious. 3-4 persons

 - Heat the oil in a cast iron pot or a pot with thick bottom over medium heat.
-Add the onion and saute about 5 minutes, until translucent and just starting to brown in spots.
-Add the garlic and saute until fragrant, about 1 minute.
+Add the onion and sauté about 5 minutes, until translucent and just starting to brown in spots.
+Add the garlic and sauté until fragrant, about 1 minute.

-- Add the sweet potato, broth, tomatoes & their juices, peanut butter, chili powder, and salt.
+- Add the sweet potato, broth, tomatoes & their juices, peanut butter, chilli powder, and salt.
 Stir well to ensure the peanut butter is thoroughly mixed.
 Simmer, uncovered, for about 15-20 minutes, or until the sweet potatoes are tender.

 - Serve with crushed peanuts on top.

 American pancakes are always nice and really easy to prepare in Nalgene bottles or similar back home.
 We usually fry them over the fire.

 + butter for the pan

 Juicy diced oranges.